YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2021/20210320-splash-splash-love-2015.md

 sameas = ["https://www.imdb.com/name/nm7806626"]
 +++

-「***퐁당퐁당 LOVE***」 / 「***Splash Splash LOVE***」 is a 2015 live-action short story about a senior high school girl student, who have the ability to teleport through spacetime, who ended up in the Joseon Dynasty and met King Sejong the Great.
+《***퐁당퐁당 LOVE***》 / 《***Splash Splash LOVE***》 is a 2015 live-action short story about a senior high school girl student, who have the ability to teleport through spacetime, who ended up in the Joseon Dynasty and met King Sejong the Great.
 Kim Seul Gi arrived in a time of draught and had no way to return to 2015, the court of Joseon have mistaken her to be a eunuch which helped her hide her real identity.
 King Sejong recognized her usefulness and together they developed the improvements the people of Joseon needed … and fell in love with each other.

 <!--more-->

 > ***A story you will never forget for the rest of your life***

-「퐁당퐁당 LOVE」 / 「Splash Splash LOVE」 was originally released as a web series totalling 10 webisodes.
+《퐁당퐁당 LOVE》 / 《Splash Splash LOVE》 was originally released as a web series totalling 10 webisodes.
 It was later compiled and released as a two-episode series with a total running time of two hours and twenty minutes, the usual length of a movie.
 They could have had filmed a movie but the decision to do an episodic (or webisodic in this case) story allowed them to create a very beautiful and touching show.

 {{< image
   type="image"